Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Still, a fair warning like Nadeau’s was their cue to quickly wash and stack the coffee cups, clear their desks and close a few (dozen) browser tabs.

-The visitors who followed Darcy into the room a minute or two after they were done making themselves presentable were… well, two of them were welcome and familiar: Wozni and Meereo, Lewis’ two favorite Gaoian geeks. *Champion* geeks, at that!
+The visitors who followed Darcy into the room a minute or two after they were done making themselves presentable were... well, two of them were welcome and familiar: Wozni and Meereo, Lewis’ two favorite Gaoian geeks. *Champion* geeks, at that!

 Behind them was a man Lewis didn’t recognize, and an armed security-lookin’ MP sorta dude.
-The man was getting on in years a bit, which just made him seem kinda… nondescript.
+The man was getting on in years a bit, which just made him seem kinda... nondescript.
 Like, he was a handsome-enough lookin’ dude, but Lewis wasn’t sure he coulda picked the guy out of a lineup though at the same time he looked kinda familiar.
 His posture was kinda weary and tense, like the kinda guy who’d been at the bottom of the pile in life for a long-ass while.

 Darcy made introductions.
 "Hugh, this is Lewis Beverote, Sergeant Lucy Beverote and Master Sergeant Lee Jun-Seok.
-They’re… kind of the experts on the sort of thing we discussed."
+They’re... kind of the experts on the sort of thing we discussed."

 "Pleased to meetcha," Lewis said, shaking the dude’s hand politely.
 Hugh smiled and murmured a nervous hello as he shook hands.

 With that formality out of the way, Lewis’ next priority was the fact that Wozni had brought snacks, a new brand he hadn’t seen before.
-Lewis wasn’t great at reading Gaori, but he *thought* the syllabic blocks, so weirdly similar to Korean *hangul* spelled out…
+Lewis wasn’t great at reading Gaori, but he *thought* the syllabic blocks, so weirdly similar to Korean *hangul* spelled out...

 ...Doritos?